alecspopa/instafoo_ats/README.md

 - I used Docker Postgres DB because this is the most common database used in production.
 - The project can be run locally not in a docker container because it makes debugging easier, but it is easy to run it in a container (Rails comes with a default Dockerfile).
 - I switched testing to RSpec and FactoryBot because it is more commonly used than MiniTest.
-- I named "Application" "JobApplication" so that the class name does not conflict with the Rails Application class.
+- I named `Application` `JobApplication` so that the class name does not conflict with the Rails Application class.
+- I used `before_commit` hooks not Database triggers for updating the mapping tables for simplicity.
+In Production, I would suggest using triggers.
+A more detailed explanation of this decision is in the `app/models/job/event.rb` file.

 ## Run the project